- Set yourself apart as an innovative and resourceful motorsport engineer - ready to work with top teams or high-profile manufacturers

 Optional costs not included in your fees

-- Not required but useful: personal computer or a tablet computer approx. £400
+- Personal computer or tablet computer approx. £500

 Please note: Our courses are refreshed and updated on a regular basis.
 If you are thinking about transferring onto this course (into the second year for example), you should contact the programme leader for the relevant course information as modules may vary from those shown on this page.